Quafadas/cask-laminar/README.md

 And open http://localhost:8080/

-This will restart the server on any changes: shared code, client/server, assets.
-You should see "hello" if the server is working.
+This will restart the server on any changes: shared code, and copy client assets to the right place.
+You should see "hello" if the server is working at the root url.
+It's pretty easy to see where that comes from :-).

 Then try http://localhost:8080/todo.
 You'll probably get errors if you didn't setup the datsbase...

 Have a look at the DB folder in modules and the "application.conf" file to wire up postgres.

-## Real development mode
-Whilst the above works, and it's easy to get started... the feedback loop is too slow for frontend development, and we have to refresh the browser with every change!
-That won't do... let's split the workflow into frontend and backend.

-1. Start two sbt shells
-2. In the first shell, "project backend" to switch to the backend project.
-3. In the back project, ~reStart ... this will restart the backendn on any change
-4. In the second shell switch to the todo project "project todo"
-5. start a webpack dev server... we have a config laid out in the root of that project... "startWebpackDevServer"
-6. once webpack is up and running ~fastOptJS::webpack... and you should see all change reload without intervention in the browser on the frontend.

-Note: The webpack config (which is being served on localhost:3000) proxies Ajax requests to port 8080/api, i.e. assumes you have kept that as the backend port, and have requests to the backend running through the "api" bath .

 # cask-laminar-stack